vuongducphuong/documentation/content/applications/finance/accounting/reporting/tax_returns.rst

 Tax Grids
 ---------

-Odoo generates tax reports based on the :guilabel:`Tax Grids` settings that are configured on your taxes.
+Leansoft generates tax reports based on the :guilabel:`Tax Grids` settings that are configured on your taxes.
 Therefore, it is crucial to make sure that all recorded transactions use the right taxes.
 You can see the :guilabel:`Tax Grids` by opening the :guilabel:`Journal Items` tab of any invoice and bill.